-ENERGY: Benchmark U.S. crude tumbled 51 cents to $49.30 per barrel in electronic trading on the New York Mercantile Exchange.
-The contract fell 63 cents on Friday to close at $49.81.
-Brent crude, used to price international oils, fell 53 cents to $51.40 in London.
-The contract lost 58 cents the previous session to close at $51.93.
+OIL: Benchmark U.S. crude rose 46 cents to $65.19 per barrel in electronic trading on the New York Mercantile Exchange.
+The contract gained 23 cents on Wednesday.
+Brent crude, used to price international oils, advanced 4 cents to $69.06 per barrel in London.

 CURRENCIES: The dollar rose to 109.62 yen from 109.20 yen.
 The euro strengthened to $1.2456 from $1.2411.